flywheel-apps/nyu_rotator_cuff_gear_suite/gears/gather_cases/README.md

 # gather-cases

-The `gather-cases` gear collects all assessed case data from the reader projects.
+The `gather-cases` gear collects all assigned case status data from the reader projects.
 Data from assessed cases is collated into the origin case of a "Master Project",  into a "Master Project" itself, and reported on in tabular output described below.

-Each case is considered "completed" by a reader if
+Each case is considered "completed" by a reader if for each tendon

 1. It is specified as "No tear", "Low grade partial thickness tear", or "High grade partial thickness tear" and has no measurements
-2. It is specified as a "Full thickness tear" and has appropriately labeled measurements.
+2. It is specified as a "Full thickness tear" and has two appropriately labeled measurements.

 ## Prerequisite